Trustees

 TRUSTEE

 A graduate in engineering from Lougborough University, Nick spent almost 30 years in the steel industry with a career progressing through to a number of business leadership positions based in the UK and subsidiary board appointments overseas.
-On leaving the steel industry at the end of 2006, Nick formed his own consultancy company and worked mainly in N. America in the oil & gas sector on business improvement and interim management projects.
+On leaving the steel industry at the end of 2006, Nick formed his own consultancy company and worked mainly in North America in the oil & gas sector on business improvement and interim management projects.
 He later joined his main client, Wellstream International, a UK based manufacturer of flexible subsea flowlines and risers, as V-P Operations.
-After the Company was acquired by GE Oil & Gas in 2011, he ultimately became Global Sourcing & Capex Director, working between the UK and Brazil.
-Nick left GE in late 2013 to re-start his consultancy company where he still undertakes assignments whilst making time to pursue other interests.
-He is a keen rugby supporter but his annual indulgence is skiing.
-A Freeman of the Company of Cutlers in Hallamshire since 2001, Nick is currently Senior Warden.
-He is married to Liz; they have 3 grown up children.
+After the Company was acquired by GE Oil & Gas in 2011, Nick ultimately became Global Sourcing & Capex Director, working between the UK and Brazil.

 Chris Rossiter